hypnotes/react-grid-test/README.md

 1. Copy the files into your project, or one of the [example projects](https://github.com/mui/material-ui/tree/next/examples).
 2. Make sure your project has the required dependencies: @mui/material, @mui/icons-material, @emotion/styled, @emotion/react.
-3. Import and use the `LandingPage` component.
+3. Import and use the `HomePage` component.

 ## Demo